-If you have COVID-19 and have symptoms, keep following these instructions until:
+- If you have COVID-19 and have symptoms, follow these instructions until:

-- You haven’t had a fever above 100.4 °F (38 °C) for at least 3 days without using medication to lower fevers.
-Examples of these medications include acetaminophen (Tylenol®), ibuprofen (Advil®), naproxen (Aleve®), full dose aspirin (more than 81 mg daily), and indomethacin (Tivorbex®).
+- You haven’t had a fever above 100.4 °F (38 °C) for at least 3 days and aren’t using medication to lower fevers.
+Examples of these medications include acetaminophen (Tylenol), ibuprofen (Advil), naproxen (Aleve), full-dose aspirin (more than 81 mg daily), and indomethacin (Tivorbex®).

 - Your breathing problems have gotten better or your breathing is back to usual.

-- You have a negative COVID-19 test at least 10 days after your first positive test or it has been at least 4 weeks since your first positive COVID-19 test.
+- You have a negative PCR test 10 or more days after your first positive test or it’s been 4 or more weeks since your first positive COVID-19 test.

-If you have COVID-19 but don’t have symptoms, keep following these instructions until:
+- If you have COVID-19 but don’t have symptoms, follow these instructions until: